Join Our Mailing List Sign Up

 Our Impact Pitch Competition offers a funding opportunity for startup and early stage businesses

-Organizations like Business Impact NW and credit unions like Seattle Credit Union, focus on working with traditionally underserved populations, including BIPOC entrepreneurs.
-Business Impact NW is dedicated to providing foundational and financial support for Black-owned small businesses, supporting the chance to build wealth and opportunities for our local communities.
+Organizations like Business Impact NW and credit unions like Seattle Credit Union, focus on working with traditionally underbanked populations.
+Business Impact NW is dedicated to providing foundational and financial support for small businesses, supporting the chance to build wealth and opportunities for our local communities.
 We offer a variety of resources in lending, free classes, business coaching, and annual events such as Impact Pitch – that provides an opportunity for startup and early stage businesses to secure funding based on their community impact.

 Find out more about how Business Impact NW’s programs can support your business –